abonneville/IoT-Sample/README.md

 * The USB interface will implement a command and response interface that connects directly to a serial terminal (e.g. YAT, HyperTerminal).
 This will provide the ability to configure the embedded software for different Wi-Fi installations, cloud server configuration, as well the ability to directly connect and monitor system behavior.
 * The Wi-Fi interface will provide an Internet connection to periodically deliver sensor information to cloud servers

-## Limitations

-Sensor information is not currently uploaded, however, a secure TLS connections is established and demonstrated by exchanging a hello world message with AWS servers.

 ## Documentation

 Project specific software documenation is available [here](https://github.com/abonneville/IoT-Sample/tree/master/Docs):